Joshfairhead/Obsidian/Immanent/Regen Foundation/Calls/Regen Registry Meeting.md

 - Clear walkthroughs for onboarding
-- Some thoughts in the RND slack
+- Some thoughts in the RND slack to find